aetperf/aetperf.github.io/_posts/WP_2024-01-08-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

 So, overall, Psycopg2, DuckDB and ADBC + PyArrow all achieve a high level of performance.

+While we briefly included FastBCP for a reference comparison, we did not delve into extensive details.
+However, in the near future, we plan to focus on it in a dedicated post, thoroughly examining its behavior and performance in the context of data extraction.

 Additionally, it's worth mentioning that we did not manage to employ [Polars](https://pola.rs/) for the streaming extraction, leading to an out-of-memory error.

 Also, it appears that [ConnectorX](https://sfu-db.github.io/connector-x/intro.html) currently lacks support for [retrieving results as Arrow batches or any type of chunks](https://github.com/sfu-db/connector-x/issues/264), making it unfit for this task.